-- Alumni Views former students are asked to complete a questionnaire as they leave college to seek their views on their experiences and how college can be improved for future generations. - Ofsted Learner View Survey during an Ofsted inspection, students are asked to respond to statements about the quality of education at the college. - Parent View Survey in the first term, parents of Y12 students are sent a questionnaire to complete to ask for their views on how their son or daughter is settling in and coping with the demands of post-16 education. - Staff Voice Survey once a year staff are also asked to express their views, through a staff voice questionnaire.
+- Alumni Views former students are asked to complete a questionnaire as they leave college to seek their views on their experiences and how college can be improved for future generations. - Ofsted Learner View Survey during an Ofsted inspection, students are asked to respond to statements about the quality of education at the college. - Staff Voice Survey once a year staff are also asked to express their views, through a staff voice questionnaire.